Imperium-Tech/imperium-shipyard/README.md

 For CMD (in root folder of imperium-shipyard): `python -m imperium.shipyard`

-For EXE: simply double click the Imperium executable and the GUI will appear
+For EXE: simply double click the Imperium executable

 ## Custom Parts: